Mari1yng/MM/README.md

 #### Color scheme
 ![Color palette](https://github.com/malc-u/memoryCardGame/blob/master/assets/images/palette.png?raw=true)

 Colors that were picked had to match the theme of this game.
-1980s were well known for colorful clothing that can be seen on popular TV series Miami Vice where main characters were wearing bright colors.
+1980s were well known for colorful clothing that could be seen on popular then TV series - Miami Vice - where main characters were wearing bright colors.
 1980s colors are known as colors of highlighter pens - bright yellow, orange, pink, blue, green etc, so called neon colors.
-Another association with 1980s color scheme and known to younger generation is released in early 2000s game Grand Theft Auto (GTA) Vice City that placed it's story in 1986.
+Another association with 1980s color scheme and known to younger generation is released in early 2000s game [Grand Theft Auto (GTA) Vice City](https://www.rockstargames.com/vicecity/) that placed it's story in 1986.
 There is no color scheme more 80s than neon.

 #### Fonts
 Font [Neon](https://www.dafont.com/neon.font), font [Crackman](https://www.dafont.com/crackman.font) that created main header as well as font [Audiowide](https://fonts.google.com/specimen/Audiowide) on this page are very reminiscent of 1980s.